COMMUNICATION TRAINING

 Our full day courses are for groups of six to twelve people, and shorter workshops for groups of 20 to 200.

-We offer a suite of online and onsite engagement, media, communication and presentation training for researchers from early career to leadership.
+We offer a suite of online and onsite engagement, media, communication and presentation training for researchers and scientists from early career to through to leadership.

 We’ve trained thousands of researchers from hundreds of organisations.
 Get in touch with Sarah Brooker to learn how our science communications training services can build your confidence, and upskill your team.